Daniel J. Frey

 Neo-Conservatism.

-They found tax dodgers, racists, evangelicals, all who had a common ground.
+They found tax dodgers, racists, and evangelicals, all who had a common ground.

 They didn't want "change."